 MassArt Department of Public Safety offers a Motorist Assistance Program for MassArt Community members which include:

-- Assistance with car dead batteries

-- Notification to family, etc.

-- Contact tow truck, taxi, AAA, etc.

-- Escort the owner to a local gas station or to residence within a reasonable distance.
+- Notification to family, etc. - Contact for assistance, tow truck, taxi, AAA, etc. - Escort the owner to a local gas station or to residence within a reasonable distance.